FREQUENTLY ASKED QUESTIONS

 WHAT IS PSYCHOANALYSIS?

 Psychoanalysis is a method of profound inquiry into oneself, conducted with the personal, close guidance of a highly trained professional.
 It is based on the fundamental understanding that much of mental and emotional life proceeds outside of conscious awareness, and therefore is not directly accessible to us.
-In particular, much human suffering is a consequence of unconscious feelings and beliefs.
+Much human suffering is a consequence of unconscious feelings and beliefs.
 We literally cannot say what most deeply troubles us.
 As a result, conscious understanding of our difficulties is often insufficient to relieve anxiety symptoms or to prevent us from repeating painful patterns again and again.

 The analytic process allows unconscious feelings and thoughts to come alive in the treatment itself, where they can be recognized and understood, and ultimately modified.
 To this end, psychoanalysis is intensive, requiring frequent one-on-one sessions – typically four or five sessions weekly – over a number of years.
 By providing access to unconscious layers of the mind, psychoanalysis offers the potential to achieve thorough and lasting freedom and fulfillment in central aspects of life, such as relationships, work, and self-experience.